Skip to Main Content

 • Generate more intensity (with caveats)

-• Singulated moving or indexed parts
+• Singulate moving or indexed parts

 • Minimize heat build-up

-• Maximize lamp life-time
+• Maximize lamp lifetime

 • Overwhelm ambient light contamination